saraspotey2-debug/Experiment-2/README.md

    | numbers[::2]  | Every 2nd element   |
    | numbers[::-1] | Reverse list        |
 6. Adding element in the list using append- To add a element at the back we use append.
 Example- numbers.append(6)-will add 6 in the list.
 7. Adding element in the list using slicing- To add a element at a particular position we type its index also and use insert.
-Example- numbers.insert(1,6)-will add 6 at the index 1.
+Example- numbers.insert(1,6)-will add 6 at the index position 1.
 8. Replacing an element-To replace one element by another.Example- numbers[1]=6.
 9. Combining two list- Two lists can be combined by using extend.
 Example- list1.extend(list2).
 10. Removing the element from the list- Example- numbers.remove(3)- will remove element 3 from the list.